rolandtritsch/kojo-stk/README.md

-# kojo-stk
-The Kojo Code for the Programming Course at St. Killians
+# The Kojo Code for the Programming Course at St. Killians